 I think having a Vision Board party in January set the tone for an amazing year.
-I still get comments from my friends saying their vision boards helped them check off goals on their list that they probably wouldn’t of done without the help of their boards reminding them.
+I still get comments from my friends saying their vision boards helped them check off goals on their list that they probably wouldn’t have done without the help of their boards reminding them.
 My board is still something that empowers me when I look at it.
-I am encouraged to remain strong willed and grounded.
+I am encouraged to remain strong-willed and grounded.

 That glitch fare on Christmas day last year allowed me to go to Dubai for only $200.
 What a blessing that was.
 Dubai’s desert was probably my favorite part.
 That vast landscape of beautiful sand and horizon is something that will forever be embedded in my heart.

 I wore my natural hair to work for the first time and it felt awesome!
-Some people might be surprised that it took 4-years for me to wear my natural hair to work but getting the courage to do so was a journey in it self.
+Some people might be surprised that it took four years for me to wear my natural hair to work but getting the courage to do so was a journey in itself.

 I started my natural journey in 2011, and it has been a very long four years since then.
 Sometimes, I can’t believe it’s been that long.
 My hair journey is complicated.
 To give you the short version of the story, I big chopped when I was about to graduate from Penn State, wore wigs for 2-years and then during the summer of 2013 I got so sick of wearing a wig every day, I decided to wear my natural hair on the weekends (baby steps).

 This fall, I finally listened to the voice in my head that told me I should give TV Writing a try.
 I’ve always heard the voice but didn’t think I was capable of actually writing my own show.
 The TV Writing omens came to me a few times in my life, some of which I list below:

 I’ve watched TV all my life, why wouldn’t I want to know the mechanics of writing an actual show?